Banduan (film)

-Banduan is an 2025 Malaysian action thriller film directed by Kroll Azry, serving as an official remake of the 2019 acclaimed Tamil-language film Kaithi.
+Banduan is a 2025 Malaysian action thriller film directed by Kroll Azry, serving as an official remake of the 2019 Indian Tamil-language film Kaithi.
 The film stars Aaron Aziz in the lead role, alongside Rosyam Nor and Afdlin Shauki.
 It was released on November 6, 2025.

 Plot

 Dali, an ex-convict longing to meet his daughter for the first time.
 But when a drug raid shatters his chance at redemption, he is thrown into a deadly night of chaos, forcing him to fight for survival—and a second chance at fatherhood.